austinorth/pagerbot/README.md

 IDs, `update_message` is the message you'd like to post, and the channels you'd like to post them in.

-Once done, you can run PagerBot with `./pagerbot --config /path/to/config.yml`
+Once done, you can run PagerBot with `./pagerbot --config /path/to/config.yaml`

-It's recommended to run PagerBot under Upstart or some other process manager.

-N.B.
-PagerBot matches PagerDuty users to Slack users by their email addresses, so your users must have the same email address in Slack as in PagerDuty.
-PagerBot will log warnings for any users it finds in PagerDuty but not in Slack.